Learn: Carbon accounting

 To understand the difference between carbon neutral vs net zero, we must first look at the individual definitions of these terms.

 The term carbon neutral describes an existing state when a company is compensating for all of its CO2 emissions.
-To achieve carbon neutrality, a business will calculate its carbon footprint and purchase carbon credits and offsets, which support projects where an equivalent amount of carbon is avoided, stored or removed from the atmosphere.
-In doing this, the business compensates for its carbon emissions.
+To achieve carbon neutrality, a business will calculate its carbon footprint, reduce their emissions where possible, and purchase carbon credits and offsets that support projects removing or avoiding carbon.
+In doing this, the business compensates for its carbon emissions while using the baseline measurement to start reducing emissions.

-A carbon-neutral strategy with carbon offsetting represents immediate action that can be taken in the short term.
-It is often the first step before a business has had time to amend its operations to realise the impact of reduction strategies.
-These changes can require significant investment and technological updates, so they are more long-term.
+A carbon-neutral certification with the support of carbon credits represents immediate action that can be taken in the short term while businesses start to reduce emissions.
+It can often follow on directly from a business measuring their footprint as they implement reduction initiatives.
+These reduction actions can require significant investment and technological updates, so they continue on a long-term.

 Check out this article for more information on carbon neutrality for businesses and how to become carbon neutral with Trace.